dhocker/athomedmx/README.md

     dv = (target - current) / (fade-time / step-period)

+Example: Assume the current value for channel 1 is 100 and the target value is 200.
+The fade-time is 1.0 second and the step-time is 0.2 second.
+Substituting, we have:

+    dv = (200 - 100) / (1.0 / 0.2) = 20

-For each step-period during fade-time, the channel value will be changed by one dv value.
+For each step-period during fade-time, the channel 1 value will be incremented by one dv value = 20.

 Note that dv can be positive or negative.
+In the above example, if the current channel 1 value was 200 and the target value was 100, the dv value would be -20.
+In this case, the channel 1 value would be decreased by 20 for each step-period.

+The fade statement syntax is

-	fade channel v1...vn
+	fade channel v1 v2...vn

 ### EOF
 When end-of-file is reached, the script terminates.
+As part of script termination, all DMX channels are set to zero.

 ### Example